Blog

 Step 1: Gather Your Accepted Items

-Before heading out, collect the electronics you want to recycle.
-Be sure they’re items accepted under the program, such as TVs, monitors, laptops, tablets, and desktops.
-If you’re unsure whether your item qualifies, a quick call or website check can save you time.
+Collect the electronics you want to recycle.
+Make sure they’re accepted items — TVs, monitors, laptops, tablets, desktops.
+If you’re unsure, call us at (206) 722-4285 or check our website.

-Step 2: Drop Off at Junk B Gone’s Georgetown Facility
+Step 2: Drop Off at Our Georgetown Facility

-Bring your items to our conveniently located Georgetown drop-off center in Seattle.
-There’s no need to make an appointment—just come during open hours, unload your items, and our team will take it from there.
+Bring your items to 4601 Airport Way S, Seattle.
+No appointment needed.
+Come during open hours, unload your items, and we take it from there.

 Step 3: Recycling, Reuse, or Safe Disposal